 Watch the changing of the guards

 Windsor Castle is a major tourist attraction in the town and has good disabled access reviews on Euan’s Guide.
 One reviewer said, "most of the lifts are in parts of the building not open for public access, but staff were more than happy to take me through and it meant seeing parts of the castle most people don’t get to see!".
-This is a must-see if you’re interested in British monarchy.
+Another recent reviewer said “Considering the age and historical nature of this building, I was totally surprised how much has been done to make it accessible.”
+It is best to avoid busy days and times if you can, that way you’ll face less waiting times to access areas of the castle where you need to be escorted by castle staff.
+The castle is a must-see if you’re interested in British monarchy.

 Enjoy a good meal

-For a daytime bite to eat, Dorney Court Kitchen Garden is a bright and airy café with step-free access and an accessible toilet for guests.
+For a daytime bite to eat, Dorney Court Kitchen Garden is a bright and airy café with step-free access and an accessible toilet for guests, they stated: “Fairly accessible and clean.”.
 You can expect a seasonal menu and fresh produce straight from the garden outside!

 For those with a sweet tooth, Creams Cafe in Windsor is "an easily accessible ice-cream parlour specialising in ice-cream, waffles and crepes" described as "a must visit place for any ice-cream lover!".